AmericanRedCross/osm-stats/documentation/API.md

 ```
 ### /hashtags endpoint
 The `hashtags` endpoint returns an object containing a hashtags array and a trending array.
 The hashtags array contains every hashtag known to the system, and the trending array contains between 0 and 5 of the most trending hashtags, depending on how many hashtags are calculated as trending at a given time.
-This endpoint is used as a reference to hashtags in the system, for further investigation using the `/hashtags/{hashtag-name}` endpoint, and the trending property is employed by Missing Maps' leaderboard pages to detect recently-active projects.
+This endpoint is used as a reference to hashtags in the system, and the trending property is employed by Missing Maps' leaderboard pages to detect recently-active projects.
 A successful response from the hashtags endpoint is formatted as such:
 ```js
 {
    "hashtags": [